 We met at Quebrada on a sunny frigid morning right before Thanksgiving.
 Nick absolutely insisted on paying for breakfast.

 He’s one of those people who say things three times, “No, no, no,” (when I offered to treat to breakfast), “Sit, sit, sit,” (when we were choosing a table).
 Nick was controlling.
 A huge amount of energy, data and opinion stuffed in a tight package.
 I was overwhelmed before we even sat, sat, sat.

-“No, at least, not at the moment,” I said, “I’m just researching hauntings in Wellesley.”
+“No, at least, not at the moment,” I replied, “I’m just researching hauntings in Wellesley.”

 “Right, right, right.
 I’m glad I saw your flyer.
 You know you should punch it up a bit, or put a notice in the Wellesley Townsman.
-You’re lucky I even gave it a second look, but my kid was checking out the community board for a chess tutor and the word ‘ghost’ caught my eye.”
+You’re lucky I even gave it a second look, but my kid was checking out a flier on the community board for a Lego league and the word ‘ghost’ caught my eye.”

 “Well, I’m glad you got in touch,” I said, trying to swallow this constructive criticism graciously.

 “I’m in Real Estate,” he said.

 “Oh?”
 I replied.